truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Select Standard system utilities, click the Continue button.
 * Click the Continue botton when the installation is finished.

-Close the Display window and Click the Power Off button to stop the new VM.
+Close the Display window.
+In the VM's expanded section click the Power Off button to stop the new VM.

 Click the Devices button.

-Click the 3 dots next to the CDROM, select Delete, and click the Delete Device button.
+Click the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; and *Delete* next to the CDROM.
+Click the Delete Device button.

-Click Virtualization and expand the new VM by clicking on the down poiting arrow to the right.
+Click Virtualization and expand the new VM by clicking on the down pointing arrow to the right.

 Click the Start button.